ryanrwillis/fitnesstracker/README.md

 # MERN Stack Fitness Tracker

 ## Description
+A simple react app built on the MERN stack that allows users to:
+- Register, Login (securely, passwords hashed with bcrypt)
+- Create/Delete Exercises
+- Add workout data to exercises and graph it

+All validation is done server side and the validation functions can be found within the validation folder within the root.

+In the API folder, we have all of our express routes.
+All secured routes are built on a JWT-Passport system.
 ## Demo
 If you don't want to deploy this to demo it (understandably), here is a quick collection of demo gifs to show off some of the features.